How to Find a Mentor

 It’s okay if you don’t have anyone suitable in your immediate circle though – most people don’t!
 While lots of people would be flattered if someone they didn’t know asked them to be their mentor, you have a much better chance of success if you ask someone you’ve already established a connection with.

-1. Attend networking events geared towards the subject, university or career you’re interested in.
+1. Attend networking events geared towards the subject, university or career you’re interested in

 Rather than being the 829th person to approach the keynote speaker asking for advice, speak to other attendees who look older or more experienced than you are.
 If you get along well, exchange contact information and build a rapport, before asking them to mentor you.
 Chances are someone slightly further down the career ladder than CEO will have more time to mentor you, too.
+And if you’re networking virtually, be sure to utilize the digital platform’s features, such as chat boxes or breakout rooms, to initiate conversations and make meaningful connections, effectively expanding your network beyond geographic boundaries.

-2. Consider utilising existing groups.
+2. Consider utilising existing groups and professional networks

-Whether it’s staying in touch with the owner of the boutique you worked in on Saturdays when you were 16, or the people you meet during a work experience placement, fostering professional connections is a surefire way to move in the right circles and find a mentor.
+Whether it’s staying in touch with the owner of the boutique you worked in on Saturdays when you were 16, or the people you meet during a work experience placement or online internship, fostering professional connections is a surefire way to move in the right circles and find a mentor.
 Whether it’s your original contact, or someone they introduce you to, you’re far more likely to get them as a mentor if you have a human link.
 This doesn’t mean you have to become best friends, but you should make sure you reply to their emails in a timely fashion, and help them out if the opportunity arises.

 Explore the Oxford Scholastica Academy